geraldbryan/Time-Management-Project/README.md

 From the result above we try to translate it into a single statement below:

-The probabilty of a person answer X10 **and** X17 with disagree is 0.072.
+The probabilty of a person answer X10 (*"You will plan your activities day to day"*) **and** X17 (*"You know how much time you spend on each of the work you do"*) with disagree is 0.072.
 If you are one of them, you will 100% get into cluster **'Bad Time Management Quality'**.

 The plot below is the visualization for the table above, it is actually an interactive plot, try it on the [app](https://gerald.shinyapps.io/Time-Management-Indicator/) :wink: